Bad-Gandalf/milestone-5-rick-will-fix-it/README.md

 ## Testing

 ### TDD
+Before getting to automated testing I would test each route to see if it was displaying the correct information.
+I would also print a lot of the responses to ensure I was using the correct querysets.
+There were very few functions I had to create that were not available in the django documentation already.

 ### Django Test Suite
 For testing I used unittests to cover all my apps and then used Coverage to report on what code had or had not been tested.
 After some persistence I eventually got the report up to 99%.
+Proof of this can be found in coverage1.png and coverage2.png.
 I had difficulty testing the checkout views due to stripe using javascript.
 However when I found the correct tokens to use for form validation I was pleased.
 101 Tests, 1862 statements with 22 missing.